The cypress is certainly one of the kings of the conifers to establish elegant hedges, but it is also remarkable as a standalone specimen.

 - In both cases, maritime pine bark mulch is the most perfectly suited, but any other mulch will also play the part fine.

 - It can cope with acidic mulch such as used coffee grounds, too.

-If you cypress is never pruned, it can grow to reach nearly 65 feet (20 meters) and its bearing will be a distinctive cone.
+If your cypress is never pruned, it can grow to reach nearly 65 feet (20 meters) and its bearing will be a distinctive, thin cone.

 For hedges, select the pruning height you are comfortable with as well as the thickness.

 - Prune your cypress preferably at the end of summer or at the beginning of spring.